Architizer Vision Awards

 2020 AIA Honolulu Distinctive Detail Award

-A full-scale Phase One Clinical Trials 'Ohana Suite was designed and built as a research tool for a strategic planning and design project for the University of Hawai‘i Cancer Center through the UHCDC.
+A full-scale Phase One Clinical Trials 'Ohana Suite was designed and built as a research tool for a strategic planning and design project for the University of Hawai‘i Cancer Center.

 108th ACSA Annual Meeting: Open